 (ii) Except where otherwise provided herein the Seller gives no guarantee or warranty in respect of goods supplied by the Seller in addition to those given by the manufacturer of such goods, and accepts no liability and gives no warranty in relation to defects in such goods, and in particular, but without prejudice to the generality of the foregoing, the Seller does not accept any liability in respect of fitness for purpose quality or merchantability of such goods, whether express or implied, statutory or otherwise.
 The term “satisfactory quality” implied under the Sale and Supply of Goods Act 1994 in contracts for the sale of goods shall be expressly excluded from all such contracts, which the Seller enters with the Purchaser.

-(iii) The Seller will at its absolute discretion repair or replace any goods supplied by it, or refund the purchase price, which are defective in materials or workmanship at the time of delivery or collection provided that such defect would not have been apparent on inspection, and notice has been given of such defect within 14 days of the date by which the Purchaser could first reasonably have ascertained that such defect existed, and within two months of delivery or collection, and the Purchaser or end-user has not dealt with the goods in such a way as to render their condition worse than when they were delivered.
+(iii) The Seller will at its absolute discretion repair or replace any goods supplied by it, or refund the purchase price, which are defective in materials or workmanship at the time of delivery or collection provided that such defect would not have been apparent on inspection, and notice has been given of such defect within 14 days of the date of delivery or collection, and providing the Purchaser could not reasonably have ascertained that such defect existed, and the Purchaser or end-user has not dealt with the goods in such a way as to render their condition worse than when they were delivered.

 (v) The Purchaser warrants that the goods will not be sold or distributed or otherwise dealt with unless the Purchaser has first applied to the goods such protective or other packaging and all such warnings, notices, statements or markings, and taken all such other precautions of whatsoever nature required by legislation and appropriate to preclude the making of any legal claim or prosecution on the grounds of failure to satisfy such legal requirements as may be in force from time to time, by any person who may use consume or be affected by the goods.
 The Purchaser shall fully indemnify the Seller against all claims, proceedings, costs and expenses in respect of any loss or damage of whatsoever nature suffered by the Seller or by any employee, former employee, beneficiary or contingent beneficiary of the Seller or of any other person or institution arising from any breach of this warranty or the use or misuse of the goods by the Purchaser or the Purchaserʼs employee, former employee, agent or sub-contractor.
 The Purchaser shall take out and maintain appropriate insurance cover against all liabilities that may arise under the terms of this indemnity and shall provide the Seller, upon request, with a certificate or other evidence of such insurance cover.
 8. SAMPLES